Fire engineer, Kaipūhanga ārai ahi

 You need

-- a bachelor's (honours) degree in civil, mechanical or industrial engineering or similar
+- a bachelor's degree in structural engineering, mechanical engineering, industrial engineering or similar area

 - a Master of Engineering in Fire Engineering